gustavoverneck/CappuSim/README.md

 # LatteLab_Rust
-LBM CFD Solver in Rust
+LBM CFD Solver in Rust (in progress)